 SBI NEFT Facts

-- Minimum amount which can be transferred through NEFT is Rs.
+- The minimum amount which can be transferred through NEFT is Rs.
 1. SBI NEFT charges do not apply below an amount of Rs.
-10,000.
+10,000

-- Each individual transaction via NEFT is processed in hourly basis, and it takes a maximum of 2 hours.
+- Each transaction via NEFT is processed on an hourly basis, and it takes a maximum of 2 hours

-- The remitter needs to keep the necessary details like account number, beneficiary name, account type, IFSC code etc. while processing a NEFT transaction.
+- The remitter needs to keep the necessary details like account number, beneficiary name, account type, IFSC code etc. while processing an NEFT transaction

 Benefits of SBI NEFT Service